emerging-welfare/Location-Recognition-Tools/EventStatus/README.md

-This folder contains the Event Status English Gigaword 5th Edition and Spanish Gigaword 3rd Edition converted to JSON format in python language version 2.7.
+This folder contains the Event Status English Gigaword 5th Edition and Spanish Gigaword 3rd Edition converted to JSON format.
 Due to the versioning the pickle files may not be loaded appropriately.
 Thus we also give the pickle files converted using python 3.
 These files have the ending p3 to denote python version 3 is used during conversion.
+Files with the .json ending are the ready-to-use files in json format.
+Other files are pickle files which can be used in python by loading using pickle.

 ### English
-The file named "eventstatuscunojson" contains the json format corpus for the documents that are annotated only for the sentence level.
+The files named "eventstatuscunojson" contains the json format corpus for the documents that are annotated only for the sentence level.
 The file named "eventstatusbothjson" contains the json format corpus for the documents that are annotated for both phrase level and sentence level.